bhauman/bhauman.github.com/drafts/immutable-data-service.md

 ## Sharing

 The same characteristics that make authority unnecessary for this service makes sharing easy.
-Simply pass off a url to the party you want to share the data with.
+Simply pass off a URL to the party you want to share the data with.
 But you aren't just passing off a url to inoperable data.
 The person you shared the data with has the same operational interface that the originator of the document has.
 Thus data is sharable and operable by default.

-If you have a list of recipes is a recipe service and it's stored in an immutable data service.
+If you have a list of recipes in a recipe service and it's stored in an immutable data service.
 You can share it as easily as emailing a URL to friend.
-Upon receipt they can edit and change the document with no ramifications for you.
+Upon receipt they can edit and change the document with no ramifications to you.

 ## Merging